 You don't have much time?
 Our short video will teach you the basics of Texas Hold'em in just 2 minutes!

-Once you have your players around the table the first thing you need to have is chips.
+Once you have your players around the table the first thing you need to play poker is to have chips.
 Before you can figure out what kind of chips to give each player, you need to understand how the game works a little better, so we’ll get back to this.
-For now, assume all players have chips in front of them.
+For now, assume all players have chips in front of them and everyone is ready to play poker.

 The next step is picking the player who will start with the dealer button.
 Hold'em is played with what’s known as a rotating dealer, meaning a player will act as the dealer for one hand and then pass the role of dealer on to the player on their left when the hand is completed.
 To choose the dealer, either deal every player one card or spread the cards facedown on the table and have every player choose one.
 The player with the highest-valued card (aces are high for selecting a dealer) starts as the dealer.